mcflugen/wsspe_2014/paper.md

 comprehensive set of naming rules and patterns for creating unique labels for model variables that are not specific to any particular modeling domain.

+CSDMS has found that BMI is an acceptable target for model developers.
+The use of BMI has also dramatically reduced the effort required by CSDMS staff to create and maintain components.
+There is now really just one universal CMI wrapper to maintain that BMI-enabled models "plug into".
+The introduction of the CSDMS Standard Names provides a practical and elegant solution to the semantic mediation problem and Babel solves the language interoperability problem.
+CSDMS has also assembled a large repository of surface process models that now includes over 171 open-source models and 56 tools.
+The repository contains terrestrial, coastal, marine, hydrological, carbonate and atmospheric models.
+Geodynamic, atmospheric and ecosystem models will be added over the next few years.
+So far, 55 of the 171 models have been wrapped for use as reusable plug-and-play components (although only 6 are currently visible in the new WMT).
+CSDMS has a steering committee, an executive committee, five working groups, six focus research groups, an industrial consortium, and over 1150 members as of June 2014.
+Members share information through a wiki.

 The CSDMS Standard Names are a lingua franca for variable names between model components.
 They play an important role in the BMI as they provide a mapping of a model’s internal variable names to a common language used by the BMI getter and setter functions.

+## CSDMS Standard Names ##

 The CSDMS Standard Names are currently being extended to solid Earth modeling domains, including geodynamics, seismology, electromagnetic induction and